 - Photographs of artificially produced hybrid plants or animals, mounted specimens, or obviously set arrangements, are ineligible, as is any form of manipulation that alters the truth of the photographic statement.

 - No techniques that add to, relocate, replace, or remove picture elements except by cropping are permitted.
 Techniques that enhance the presentation of the photograph without changing the nature story or the pictorial content are permitted.

 - People: any depiction of human beings.
 Formal or casual portraiture, documentary, and photo-journalistic images are all appropriate as is an image of one or multiple people.
 Expressive images of specific body parts such as the eyes, hands or face are all allowed.

 - Open: an open-ended category that includes images of any subject created using any technique.

-- A.R.: This is a new category for 2018 called Altered Reality.
+- ALT: This is a new category for 2018 called Altered Reality.
 Images in this category must show obviously changed natural color, form, and/or shape, and the original photographic content must predominate.

 - Unscored Critiqued: this category is available during every Juried Exhibition for members who want an image critiqued but not scored by the judges.
 The unscored critiqued category has the following specific rules: